sdsc/sdsc-summer-institute-2023/3.2_data_management/tutorials/DOWNLOADING.md

 [train108@login02 ~]$
 ```

-Check that the hash file exists.
+Check that the hash file we created exists.

 *Command:*
 ```